Tracey Arbuthnott, Principal

 Students also benefit from the gifts and talents of community volunteers who share their expertise to enrich the learning environment.
 Our staff and families demonstrate character, competence and compatibility in fostering the relationships that make learning possible and translate to success for students.

-"A Tradition of Pride and Excellence"
+"A school of Dignity and Respect"

 We will act in a manner that models respect and responsibility and recognizes the inherent dignity and worth of all individuals.
 We will work to create confident, caring children through meaningful relationships that are founded upon a belief in empowerment and trust.
 We will utilize a variety of teaching strategies to enable all children to strive for personal excellence.
 We will work together as a professional learning community that builds upon a tradition of "best practices" so that all students can achieve high standards academically, socially and behaviorally.
 We will deal with students in a manner that promotes creative and critical thinking skills.
 We will share and celebrate student, staff and community accomplishments with pride.
 We will welcome students, parents and partners as active members of our learning community.